 Below it, the Virgin Mary and 12 apostles greet the viewer.
 Virgin's clothes resemble those of Byzantine officials of Norman times.

-The building of the cathedral started in 1131 and ended in 1140.
-The legendary Norman King Roger II was the one who started it.
+The cathedral's construction started in 1131 and ended in 1140.
+It was started by the legendary Norman King Roger II.

 The story goes that Roger escaped the storm to the shore of Cefalu.
 To thank God for this, he promised to build a cathedral there.